Arvind644/Arvind644/README.md

 ### Hello, folks! 👋

-My name is Arvind Singharpuria and I'm a Computer Science student.
+I'm Arvind Singharpuria and I'm a Computer Science student.
 I am currently working as Software Devolopment Engineer at Fountane Inc.

 You can find me here :
 <br>